-As you're deciding what color to wear, it's also important to consider what the color combination will be when you select multiple clothing items.
+As you're deciding what color to wear, it's also important to consider what the color combination might be when you select multiple clothing items.
 For example, a dark suit with a brightly colored shirt can look highly professional.
-The same can be said for wearing muted gray clothing with plain shoes and a red jacket may also look professional.
+Wearing muted gray clothing with plain shoes and a red jacket may also look professional.
 If you want to wear bright colors, try to wear mostly neutral items with just one brightly colored accent item.

 3. Consider your audience

-Do your research and find out what attire is appropriate for the office.
+Do your research to find out what attire is appropriate for the office.
 In general, for positions in management consulting, finance, investment banking or government, the recommendation is to wear a dark-colored suit.
 If the company's dress code is business casual, you might mix pants or a skirt with a blazer to create a professional, polished look.
 If you're unsure what the dress attire might be, consider asking the hiring manager if the dress code is business formal or business casual to help guide your decision.

 Tips to consider when picking colors

 Here are some tips to you decide what colors to wear to an interview:

 Choose solids over patterns

-Because you generally want the interviewer to remember you, not your attire, it's best to wear something that allows them to focus on and remember your qualifications more than the outfit you wore.
+It's important to select an interview outfit that allows the interviewer to focus on and remember your qualifications more than the outfit you wore.
 By wearing solids, you ensure that you look professional and that your clothing isn't a distraction.
 If you prefer to wear a pattern, it's best to choose one that is small, such as a simple pinstriped suit.
 The general rule is that if a pattern looks solid from across the room, it's appropriate for an interview.

-While small amounts of color, such as red, can convey authority and be appropriate for leadership positions, you should limit the amount of color.
-The primary color should always be a neutral color like navy, black, gray or brown.
-Brighter colors could be used as small accents only.
+While small amounts of color, such as red, can convey authority and be appropriate for leadership positions, aim to limit the amount of color.
+Use neutral colors, such as navy, black, gray or brown, as the main color of your outfit.
+Include bright colors as accents only.

 Consider your confidence